Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Results

-In addition to our thin and thick models, we also performed calculations with central engine parameters tuned to represent kilonova sources.
-In particular, we aim to test a scenario for GRB 211211A.
-The engine parameters mimic the compact binary mass ratio, and final black hole spin after the merger.
-The models \textit{2D-kn}, \textit{3D-kn}, and \textit{3D-kn-p} were run until final time of 20,000 $t_{g}$.
-In one of the 3D models, we allowed for a non-axisymmetric perturbation of the internal energy while initializing the simulation.
-We aimed to reproduce the physical properties of the system, prolong the activity time, and further discuss the implications for heavy element nucleosynthesis.
-In this way, we want to verify whether compact binary merger scenario is plausible for this source, among other ideas recently proposed in the literature.
+In addition to the thin and thick models, we performed simulations with central engine parameters tuned to represent kilonova sources.
+In particular, we tested a scenario for GRB 211211A.
+The engine parameters reflect the compact binary mass ratio and the final BH spin after the merger.
+The 2D-kn, 3D-kn and 3D-kn-p models were run until a final time of 20,000 $t_{g}$.
+In one of the 3D models, we introduced a non-axisymmetric perturbation of the internal energy at initialization.
+We aimed to reproduce the physical properties of the system, prolong the activity time, and examine the implications for heavy-element nucleosynthesis.
+In this way, our objective was to verify whether a compact binary merger scenario is plausible for this source, alongside other ideas recently proposed in the literature.

-In Figure \ref{fig:Density_KN3D} and \ref{fig:Sigma_KN3D} we present polar slices of the 3D models.
-Their top panels present density and velocity field distribution, while the bottom panels show magnetisation in the flow.
-Figure \ref{fig:Density_KN3D} shows model \textit{3D-kn} initialized in an axisymmetric setup, while in Fig \ref{fig:Sigma_KN3D} we show scalar and vector fields for the \textit{3D-kn-p} model, with initial perturbation.
-One can notice quantitative differences between the two models, at the evolved state of $t=18,000 ~t_{g}$.
-Clearly, the low density funnel becomes wider in the case of the perturbed model, which translates into a larger potential jet opening angle.
-Simultaneously, the accreting torus is denser and more compact within the innermost $\sim 30 ~r_{g}$, in the \textit{3D-kn-p} model.
-The magnetisation profiles reveal different shapes of turbulent regions inside the torus, as well as in the surface layers where the winds are launched.
+Figures \ref{fig:Density_KN3D} and \ref{fig:Sigma_KN3D}present polar slices of the 3D models.
+The top panels show the density and velocity field distribution, while the bottom panels show magnetization in the flow.
+Figure \ref{fig:Density_KN3D} shows the 3D-kn model initialized in an axisymmetric setup, whereas Fig \ref{fig:Sigma_KN3D} shows scalar and vector fields for the 3D-kn-p model, with the initial perturbation.
+Quantitative differences are apparent between the two models at the evolved state of $t=18,000 ~t_{g}$.In the perturbed model, the low-density funnel becomes wider, corresponding to a potentially larger jet opening angle.
+At the same time, the accreting torus in the 3D-kn-p model is denser and more compact within the innermost $\sim 30 ~r_{g}$.
+The magnetization profiles reveal distinct shapes of turbulent regions within the torus and in the surface layers where the winds are launched.
 The winds from the perturbed model are less dense and distributed more towards the equatorial plane than the winds from the unperturbed scenario.
-The mass loss and other properties of the winds, affecting subsequent nucleosynthesis patterns, are also different (they will be discussed in the next Section).
+The mass loss and other properties of the winds, which influence subsequent nucleosynthesis patterns, also differ; these differences are discussed in the next section.